MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/packetmon/packetmon-vibranium.md

 ## Packet capture and logging

-PacketMon can capture networking traffic with or without packet logging.
+Packet Monitor can capture networking traffic with or without packet logging.
 For more information about capturing traffic without packet logging, please check the Packet Counters section below.
 To capture and log packets, add the **[--etw]** parameter to the start command.

 Select components to monitor through the **[-c]** parameter.
 It can be all components, NICs only, or a list of component ids.
 The defaults is to capture traffic at all components.
 Monitor dropped packets only with [-d] parameter.
 The default is to capture flowing and dropped packets.